 When cooked, the grits expand and absorb the cooking liquid, taking on a somewhat gelatinized consistency.
 Different grinds of grits are available, ranging from coarse to medium to fine.
 Although grits are usually white, they can be yellow as well.
 The color difference is about which species of corn is used to make the hominy.

 Grits possess a relatively mild flavor on their own but will take on the flavor of the cooking liquid.
 They're also typically flavored with salt, butter, and cheese during cooking.

 A good rule of thumb when cooking grits is that they will absorb about four times their volume in liquid.
 Therefore, to prepare one cup of grits, you'd use four cups of water or stock, simmering for twenty to twenty-five minutes until the liquid is fully absorbed.
 Instant grits are also available, which cook in just a few minutes.

-Grits are a popular breakfast staple in the American South, where they're served instead of potatoes.
-But they can be eaten at any meal, with shrimp and grits being a particularly popular recipe.
+Grits are a popular breakfast staple in the American South, where they're served instead of potatoes, but they can be eaten at any meal.

 Grits vs. Polenta

 And now here's something you might not know: grits and polenta are not the same things.
 And it's not because polenta is yellow and grits are (usually) white.
 Grits are made from ground dried hominy.
 And the word hominy refers specifically to corn (usually a variety of corn called flint corn) that has been treated by soaking and cooking it in an alkali solution, usually something called limewater.